A Note from Will Crutchfield

 The world has already made a collective decision – through ticket sales, enthusiasm, fandom, academic interest, you name it – that this tradition is valuable in the present and worth transmitting to the future.
 Even though it’s old, based on pre-technological sounds, sometimes reflective of societal values long since outgrown, etcetera.
 That’s the antico part.

 What I would like to see next is a boost in the virtuosity, improvisatory skill, particular techniques, musical comprehension, and creativity that underpin the tradition – and an expansion of the chance for those things to strike sparks.
-Skill, plus the leeway to use it – those awaken the human element of musicality, which is always new with each new human joining the party.
+Skill, plus the leeway to use it – that's what awakens the human element of musicality, which is always new with each new human joining the party.
 That’s the progresso part, and that’s why Teatro Nuovo is being formed.